|

 | Coming Soon! |

-ratings would have rank stripes in place of the Cyrillic letter 'F'.
+board in place of the Cyrillic letter abbreviations.

 The naval infantry and navy Kursant boards are noteworthy for the colored